blakes/ca_terminal_app/README.md

 ​

 If you're playing around with the file within your own IDE, simply run `code index.rb/class_trivia.rb`in the terminal to execute and run or open manually with your preferred text editor

+### How  to  use Trivia Quiz in the CMD

+​

+The main menu will give you 3 options:

+1) Veirfy they would like to play the quiz

+2) Load list of questions from file allow user select true or false answer

+3) Calculate score at the end of the quiz, allow the user to play again or exit the application, allow user to play again after the quiz

+​

+##### **1)  **

+​

+Find out your star sign by using your birth date!

+​

+##### **How  do  I  use  it?**

+​

+Enter your birth date (using numbers only) and your birth month.

+This will give the program enough information to make a calculation and display your star sign.

+##### **How  do  I  use  it?**

+​You will be greeted by a welcome screen which ask do you to play the trivia quiz with either Y for yes which prepare the quiz, they answer 1 for true or 0 for false which then display reason if they answer is right or wrong, when you have finish all the questions of the quiz will be provided with your quiz score count, and a option to play again if the user wishes.

+### System  requirements

+Operating System - Windows 95 or later, Mac OS X 10 or later, or Linux Processor Speed - Pentium 4, 3.2 GHz or Power PC G5, 2.0 GHz Memory - At least 512Mb
+Hard Disk Space - At least 1GB